 \mbox

-The Dyson-Schwinger approach \cite{Roberts:1994dr} has been applied to many hadronic quantities \cite{Cloet:2007pi}, including the $\pi$-meson wave function on the light front \cite{Chang:2013pq} leading to useful models for the $\pi$-meson PDFs \cite{Shi:2018mcb} and GPDs \cite{Mezrag:2014jka}.
+The Dyson--Schwinger approach \cite{Roberts:1994dr} has been applied to many hadronic quantities \cite{Cloet:2007pi}, including the $\pi$-meson wave function on the light front \cite{Chang:2013pq} leading to useful models for the $\pi$-meson PDFs~\cite{Shi:2018mcb} and GPDs~\cite{Mezrag:2014jka}.
 There is some recent progress on the nucleon case, where the quark PDFs have been calculated \cite{Bednar:2018htv} using nucleon bound state amplitudes derived from the Faddeev equations including scalar and axial-vector diquarks.
 These studies employ the same approximations that proved to be successful for the description of the nucleon electromagnetic form-factors \cite{Cloet:2008re}.
-Since the Dyson-Schwinger equations capture non-perturbative features of QCD, calculating TDAs within this approach would implement some of the physics of confinement in modelling TDAs.
-Working in the quasi two-body approximation for the baryon (the quark-diquark picture) seems to be a realistic first step for these expected progresses.
+Since the Dyson--Schwinger equations capture non-perturbative features of QCD, calculating TDAs within this approach would implement some of the physics of confinement in modeling TDAs.
+Working in the quasi two-body approximation for the baryon (the quark--diquark picture) seems to be a realistic first step for these expected progresses.